Oral contraceptives do not protect against HIV infection fluoxymesterone and other sexually transmitted diseases through.

 It has been reported on the increase in blood pressure in women taking oral contraceptives.
 Studies have shown that long-term use of estrogen in a dose of 50 micrograms or more, increasing the likelihood of blood pressure increases with age.
 Many women after discontinuation of oral contraceptives, blood pressure normalized.
 Unable to identify the differences in the frequency of hypertension in women, which in the past have taken oral contraceptives and in women who had never taken such drugs.

-In women with hypertension (persistent blood pressure of 140-159 / 90-99 mm Hg.
+In women with hypertension, how to bench press (persistent blood pressure of 140-159 / 90-99 mm Hg.
 Art. ) before taking an oral contraceptive is necessary to normalize blood pressure.
 In the event of a major increase in use of oral contraceptives should be discontinued in blood pressure.

 Fluoxymesterone is a strong androgen and the risks of side effects of this type are quite high.
 These include acne, alopecia, thrombophlebitis, etc. Headaches, feelings of unexplained anxiety, excessive aggression and depression can also arise.
 In general, these negative effects are associated with the use of high dosages.